carbon-language/carbon-lang/llvm/README.txt

 LLVM is open source software.
 You may freely distribute it under the terms of the license agreement found in LICENSE.txt.

-Please see the HTML documentation provided in docs/index.html for further assistance with LLVM.
+Please see the documentation provided in docs/ for further assistance with LLVM, and in particular docs/GettingStarted.rst for getting started with LLVM and docs/README.txt for an overview of LLVM's documentation setup.

-If you're writing a package for LLVM, see docs/Packaging.html for our suggestions.
+If you're writing a package for LLVM, see docs/Packaging.rst for our suggestions.